electrode-io/electrode/CONTRIBUTING.md

 After running above, you should see a similar text as `Hapi.js server running at http://localhost:3000` in command line.

 And when you open the browser at `http://localhost:3000`, you should see a large Electrode icon with a few demonstration components.

+### **Important** Notes

+**Bootstrapping**

+- You must bootstrap the entire repo at the top dir at least once with `clap bootstrap`
+- Every time you pull down new changes or switch a branch, you should run bootstrap again.
+- Every time you make changes to a package that another depends on, you must bootstrap them again.
+- You can bootstrap a single package only: ie: `npx fynpo bootstrap --only @xarc/app-dev`
+  - This will ensure all its locally dependent packages are bootstrapped also.

 #### Test with `@xarc/create-app`